Ph.D. 2016. University of Vermont, Department of Plant and Soil Sciences, Burlington, VT.

 PEER REVIEWED PUBLICATIONS (in progress)

-Merrill, S. & Schattman, R.E. (in review).
+Merrill, S. & Schattman, R.E. (in revision).
 Corn flea beetle (Chaetocenma pulicaria), Pantoea stewartii bacterium, and Stewart’s Wilt in corn: Shifts in geographic vulnerability of U.S. corn crops under different climate change scenarios.
-For Agriculture, Ecosystems, and the Environment.

 OTHER RESEARCH PUBLICATIONS AND REPORTS